Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In Sections~\ref{sec:SEApassivity} and~\ref{sec:SDEApassivity}, we have presented the frequency domain passivity analysis of SEA and SDEA under VSIC for null impedance rendering and spring rendering, and provided the necessary and sufficient conditions for the passivity of these systems.
-These results extend earlier results on S(D)EA passivity in the literature~\cite{Tosun2020,Mengilli2020,mengilli2021passivity}, as the controller gains are allowed to take negative values.
-In addition to the passivity analysis, we have derived passive physical equivalents for these systems which provide novel insights and intuition into the closed-loop system dynamics.
-In particular, the passive physical equivalents make the parasitic dynamics of the system explicit and enable rigorous study of system parameters and controller gains on the rendering performance.

-The passive physical equivalents not only provide a concrete understanding of uncontrollable dynamics of the closed-loop system (e.g., the dynamics of the physical filter is uncontrollable during null impedance rendering under VSIC), but also enable an understanding of the limitations of rendering performance (e.g., the stiffness of the physical stiffness provides an upper bound on virtual spring rendering under VSIC).
-Note that these results extend the interaction stability analysis in~\cite{Colgate_realizations} to S(D)EA and provide easy-to-understand insights into the fundamental limitations and robust stability-transparency trade-off of S(D)EA.
+We have derived minimal passive mechanical equivalents for these systems to provide intuition into their closed-loop dynamics.
+The passive mechanical equivalents make the control authority and parasitic dynamics of the system explicit and enable the rigorous study of system parameters and controller gains on the rendering performance.
+The passive mechanical equivalents provide a concrete understanding of the limitations of rendering performance (e.g., the stiffness of the physical stiffness provides an upper bound on virtual spring rendering under VSIC).
+These results significantly extend the interaction control analyses in~\cite{Colgate_realizations,kenanoglu2023} to S(D)EA and provide insights into the robust stability-transparency trade-off.

-In Section~\ref{sec:Rendering Performance}, we have demonstrated that passive physical equivalents enable fair comparisons of different plants (e.g., SEA vs SDEA) and different controllers (e.g., P-P vs P-PI) on the haptic rendering performance.
+We have also demonstrated that passive mechanical equivalents enable fair comparisons of different plants (e.g., SEA vs SDEA) on the haptic rendering performance.
 Unlike the case in numerical studies, comparisons of closed-loop system dynamics through passive physical equivalents are informative in that these conclusions can be generalized.
 These comparisons highlight the impact of different plant and controller terms on the closed-loop rendering performance.
-Furthermore, there exists continuity among realizations; for instance, one can recover the realization of null impedance rendering with SEA under P-P controller from the realization of spring rendering with SDEA under P-PI controller, by setting $B_f$, $I_m$, and $K_d$ to zero.
-Along these lines, the effect of each additional controller terms or plant dynamics can be rigorously studied.
+Furthermore, since there exists continuity among realizations, the effect of each controller term on plant dynamics can be rigorously studied.
 Moreover, these comparisons are symbolic in nature and do not require performance optimization of each closed-loop system to ensure fairness, as emphasized in~\cite{Yusuf_multi_2020}.